Douglas Adams: Technology and innovation

 Adams used email to correspond with Steve Meretzky in the early 1980s, during their collaboration on Infocom's version of The Hitchhiker's Guide to the Galaxy.
 While living in New Mexico in 1993 he set up another e-mail address and began posting to his own USENET newsgroup, alt.fan.douglas-adams, and occasionally, when his computer was acting up, to the comp.sys.mac hierarchy.
 Challenges to the authenticity of his messages later led Adams to set up a message forum on his own website to avoid the issue.
 In 1996, Adams was a keynote speaker at the Microsoft Professional Developers Conference (PDC) where he described the personal computer as being a modelling device.
 The video of his keynote speech is archived on Channel 9.

 Adams was also a keynote speaker for the April 2001 Embedded Systems Conference in San Francisco, one of the major technical conferences on embedded system engineering.

+Although there is no explicit admission to this effect, it is not uncommon to find claims in the media that the various Deep Thought, Deep Blue, and DeepMind are named after the Deep Thought supercomputer imagined by Adams.
+Elon Musk was among the first funders of DeepMind, and has often admitted that Adams was fundamental to its formation.
+According to Musk, Adams is the "best philosopher ever", and Hitchhiker's "highlighted an important point which is that a lot of times the question is harder than the answer.
+And if you can properly phrase the question, then the answer is the easy part".

 Personal life

-Adams moved to Upper Street, Islington, in 1981 and to Duncan Terrace, a few minutes' walk away, in the late 1980s.
+Adams moved to Upper Street, Islington in 1981 and to Duncan Terrace, a few minutes walk away, in the late 1980s.

-In the early 1980s, Adams had an affair with novelist Sally Emerson, who was separated from her husband at that time.
+In the early 1980s, Adams had a relationship with novelist Sally Emerson, who was separated from her husband at that time.
 Adams later dedicated his book Life, the Universe and Everything to Emerson.
-In 1981 Emerson returned to her husband, Peter Stothard, a contemporary of Adams at Brentwood School, and later editor of The Times.
-Adams was soon introduced by friends to Jane Belson, with whom he later became romantically involved.
+In 1981, Emerson returned to her husband, Peter Stothard, a contemporary of Adams at Brentwood School and later editor of The Times.
+Adams was soon introduced by friends to Jane Belson with whom he later became romantically involved.

 Belson was the "lady barrister" mentioned in the jacket-flap biography printed in his books during the mid-1980s ("He [Adams] lives in Islington with a lady barrister and an Apple Macintosh").
-The two lived in Los Angeles together during 1983 while Adams worked on an early screenplay adaptation of Hitchhiker's.
-When the deal fell through, they moved back to London, and after several separations ("He is currently not certain where he lives, or with whom") and a broken engagement, they married on 25 November 1991.
+The two lived in Los Angeles together during 1983, while Adams worked on an early screenplay adaptation of Hitchhiker's.
+When the deal fell through, they moved back to London and after several separations ("He is currently not certain where he lives, or with whom") and a broken engagement, they married on 25 November 1991.

-Adams and Belson had one daughter together, Polly Jane Rocket Adams, born on 22 June 1994, shortly after Adams turned 42.
-In 1999 the family moved from London to Santa Barbara, California, where they lived until his death.
+Adams and Belson had one daughter together, Polly Jane Rocket Adams, born on 22 June 1994 shortly after Adams turned 42.
+In 1999, the family moved from London to Santa Barbara, California, where they lived until his death.
 Following the funeral, Jane Belson and Polly Adams returned to London.
 Belson died on 7 September 2011 of cancer, aged 59.